 Strategy #6: The Peak-End Rule

 We judge experiences based on how they felt at their peak moment and at the end, not by the average of the experience.
+Nobel Prize winner Daniel Kahneman's research showed that this rule governs memory far more than the actual quality of the experience.

 How to use it: End your cover letter with a memorable statement.
 Don't fade out with "I look forward to hearing from you."
 End with impact.